cubee-cb/ncr-pakify/.wiki/Entities.md

 ## Areas

 ### `dynamic goal` - Dynamic Goal
-Allows the player to complete the stage without using a Gem or Upgrade.
-Closes in Gold Rush mode.
+Allows the player to complete the stage without collecting a Gem or Upgrade.

 Variants:
 - `portal` - Bouldo's portals.
 Bouldo will spawn this if he does not have a saved tile.